edaehn/bitsgalore.github.io/_posts/2020-04-30-iso-iec-ts-22424-standard-on-epub3-preservation.md

 ### Some requirements already covered by EPUB specification

 In addition, some of the EPUB-specific requirements are already covered by the EPUB format specification.
 For example, section 6.4 ("Structure of information packages") lists requirements on the presence of a manifest file inside an EPUB, the use of the EPUB Open Container Format, the presence of a "container.xml" file, and metadata inside the EPUB package and navigation documents.
-Any EPUB file that is valid against the EPUB format specification (which is required as per section 6.2.1) already satisfies these requirements, so the inclusion of these requirements is unnecessary.
+Any EPUB file that is valid against the EPUB format specification (which is required as per section 6.2.1) already satisfies these requirements, so their inclusion here is unnecessary.

 ## Part 2 - Metadata requirements